 Corn rootworms overwinter as eggs buried in the soil by adult female corn rootworm beetles.
 Research has shown that corn rootworm eggs (Western and Northern species) can survive to -27°F, although most eggs do not hatch if supercooled to -21.5°F. Depth of egg laying is critical for survival.
 Most Northern corn rootworm eggs are found closer to the soil surface, while Western corn rootworm eggs are found much deeper in the soil, and therefore better "insulated" from the cold temperatures.
-Snow cover, plant residue, tillage, soil moisture all interact to modify how deep impact of freezing temperatures will have on rootworm egg survival.
-It is suggested that the winter of 2013-14 may have significantly reduced the number of rootworm eggs that survived to hatch in the spring.
+Snow cover, plant residue, tillage, and soil moisture all interact to modify how deep impact of freezing temperatures will have on rootworm egg survival.